Keeping you Safe at the Rotunda Hospital

 One named, nominated companion may join for labour & birth, on inpatient wards, booking visit, 20-22 week anomaly scan, early pregnancy assessment scans, and the emergency room.

-For other routine Outpatient Appointments, we ask that patients attend alone.
+For other routine Outpatient Appointments, one Nominated Support Person (NSP) may accompany to appointments.
+We encourage patients not to bring children where possible (but understand that patients may not have an option due to lack of available childcare).
 For Paediatric Outpatients Appointments, we ask that one parent attend with their child.

 8am – 8pm Daily